nvaccess/nvda/devDocs/technicalDesignOverview.md

 For example, this is necessary to seamlessly handle complex documents which consist of many objects.
 This can be done using a tree interceptor.
 A tree interceptor (TreeInterceptor) is derived from the `treeInterceptorHandler.TreeInterceptor` base class.
-It receives events and scripts for all [NVDA objects](#nvda-objects) beneath and including the root NVDA object.
+It receives events and scripts for all [NVDA objects](#nvda-objects) beneath and including the root NVDA object of the tree interceptor.
 Tree interceptors are created when a TreeInterceptor class is returned from the `treeInterceptorClass` property of an NVDA object.

-### Virtual Buffers
+Tree interceptors are used mostly for web documents, where all events and scripts for NVDA objects within a document need to be handled by the document (root NVDA object) itself.

+#### Browse mode documents
 Complex documents such as web pages are very often not flat; i.e. information does not simply run from top to bottom.
 Because of this, complex document browsers often do not provide a way to navigate documents using the caret, and even when they do, it is often problematic.
 Therefore, screen readers need to create their own flat representation of a document from the object hierarchy provided by the browser and allow the user to navigate this flat representation.
-NVDA calls these virtual buffers.
+Browse mode documents are a subclass of `TreeInterceptor` that provide scripts that allow navigating the document in a linea fassion.

+##### Virtual buffers
-Due to the extreme slowness of performing large numbers of [out-of-process](#out-of-process-code) queries, NVDA creates these with the help of [in-process code](#in-process-code).
+Due to the extreme slowness of performing large numbers of [out-of-process](#out-of-process-code) queries, some complex documents are accessed by NVDA by using [in-process code](#in-process-code), which collects all the content of a document in one go, and allows NVDA to search and fetch parts of this cached content on demand.
+These are known as virtual buffers.
-A virtual buffer (VirtualBuffer) in NVDA is derived from the `virtualBuffers.VirtualBuffer` base class and is a type of [tree interceptor](##tree-interceptors).
+A virtual buffer (VirtualBuffer) in NVDA is derived from the `virtualBuffers.VirtualBuffer` base class and is a type of [browse mode document](##browse-mode-documents).

 ### GUI
 NVDA has its own graphical user interface to allow for easy configuration and other user interaction.